Spinal Cord Tumours

 How are spinal cord tumours caused?

 The development of spinal cord tumours is unclear, but researchers suggest that defective genes, either inherited or developed over time, play a role.
-Exposure to certain chemicals, viruses and autoimmune disorders could also cause spinal cord tumours.
+Exposure to certain chemicals, viruses, and autoimmune disorders could also cause spinal cord tumours.

 What can I expect during my first consultation?